psm1206/MAWU/README.md

 # Toward a Better Understanding of Loss Functions for Collaborative Filtering (CIKM'23)

-This is the official code for MAWU in the paper "[Toward a Better Understanding of Loss Functions for Collaborative Filtering](https://arxiv.org/abs/2308.06091)".
+This is the official code for MAWU in the paper "[Toward a Better Understanding of Loss Functions for Collaborative Filtering](https://arxiv.org/abs/2308.06091)", *The 32nd ACM International Conference on Information and Knowledge Management*.
 This code is implemented on [RecBole](https://github.com/RUCAIBox/RecBole).

 ## How to run